In the Cloud

 NOTE

-It is recommended that your app create, initialize, and maintain one Clover Connector for all transactions.
-This constant connection eliminates the overhead otherwise to re-open the connection.
+Clover recommends that your app create, initialize, and maintain one Clover Connector for all transactions.
+A constant connection eliminates the overhead needed to re-open the connection.

 Initiate a sale from your POS software